loyalistagenda-crypto/Grow/README.md

 ## How to Play

-1. **Choose Your Flower**: Select purple, yellow, or red at the start menu
+1. **Choose Your Plant**: Select Purple Flower, Yellow Flower, Red Flower, Rainbow Flower, or Rose Bush at the start menu
 2. **Care for Your Plant**:
    - Keep moisture and nutrients balanced
    - Maintain ideal sunlight (55% ± 25%)